-If your child is experiencing dehydration symptoms, be sure to consult your physician.
+If your child is experiencing dehydration symptoms due to sweating, diarrhea and vomiting, or simply not enough fluid, be sure to consult your physician.

-There are some solutions that will help replenish the fluids lost due to mild to moderate dehydration, such as oral rehydration solutions.
-Health Canada recommends that children who are experiencing dehydration avoid sugary sports drinks, as they contain extra calories and sugars that could lead to child obesity and tooth decay.
+There are some solutions that will help replenish the fluids lost due to mild to moderate dehydration, such as an oral rehydration solution.
+Health Canada recommends that children who are experiencing dehydration avoid sugary drinks, as they contain extra calories and sugars that could lead to child obesity and tooth decay.

-Water is often recommended as the principle solution for child dehydration.
-But in some cases, water will not do enough to replenish the key electrolytes and fluids lost.
-Consuming a low sugar electrolyte solution like Hydralyte will rapidly replenish any electrolytes, important for helping the body retain fluids lost through vomiting and diarrhea, as well as sweating.
+Increasing the fluid intake is often recommended as the principle solution for child dehydration.
+But in some moderate cases, water is not enough to rehydrate them.
+Drinking too much water could leave your child at risk of developing a stomach cramp.
+Consuming small amounts of a low sugar rehydration solutions, like Hydralyte, will rapidly replenish any electrolytes, important for helping the body retain fluids lost through vomiting and diarrhea, as well as heavy sweating.

 Treating dehydration in adults isn’t too different from how you would treat a child.
 Once you start noticing early signs of dehydration look for ways to replenish your body’s water and electrolytes.
 Electrolytes help carry out many of the body’s essential day to day cell functions.

-Electrolytes are what help your body retain the water you intake.
-Electrolyte tablets allow you to replenish both the necessary electrolytes and water that your body needs for rehydration.
+These tablets allow you to replenish both the necessary electrolytes and water that your body needs to feel well hydrated.
 Hydralyte’s effervescent tablets travel well and are great to keep on hand, for whenever signs of dehydration may arise.

 Electrolyte powders are a quick and easy way to restore the body’s fluids and electrolytes.
-Electrolyte powders are easily dissolved and are great for keeping in a medicine cabinet or for post-workout rehydration.
+These easily dissolvable powders are great for keeping in a medicine cabinet or for post-workout rehydration.

 Not all electrolyte drinks are created equal.
-Popular sports drinks that boast electrolyte replenishment are often packed with sugar and not enough electrolytes.
-Hydralyte’s ready to drink electrolyte solutions have 4x the electrolytes of the leading sports drinks with 75% less sugar.
+Popular sports drinks that boast electrolyte replenishment are often packed with sugar.
+Hydralyte’s ready to drink solutions have 4x the electrolytes of the leading sports beverage with 75% less sugar.